 Cervical spine injuries are rare but potentially devastating.
-Immobilisation of the cervical spine on the slightest suspicion of injury is recommended by most resuscitation courses including ALS, ATLS, APLS, PHTLS, as well as by NICE and JRCALC (National Ambulance Service Guidelines).
-To that end, cervical spine immobilisation is now the most commonly performed procedure in pre-hospital care.
+Historically Immobilisation of the cervical spine on the slightest suspicion of injury is recommended by most resuscitation courses including ALS, ATLS, APLS, PHTLS, as well as by NICE and JRCALC (National Ambulance Service Guidelines).
+To that end, cervical spine immobilisation was previously the most commonly performed procedure in pre-hospital care.23

 - Collars significantly raise intracranial pressure: an effect that is potentially significant in the presence of head injury